 Fraser Health demonstrated a noticeable improvement in 2018/19 over the previous 4 years.
-Performance is continued trending in the desired direction in the first three quarters of 2019/20.
+Performance is continued trending in the desired direction, a lower rate is observed in all quarters in 2019/20 compared to the same quarters last year.
 We continue to work towards meeting our target rate of 30.0.